Sudo-gaurav/Retail-Sales-Performance-Dashboard/README.md

 Future updates may include enhanced drill-down features, dynamic tooltips, and additional visual insights based on further analysis.

 ---
+### Documentation

+- For a detailed explanation of the data processing workflow and project insights, please refer to the Project Notes.
+---
 ### License

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 ---
 ### Author
-Gaurav Tawri
+ Gaurav Tawri | Gauravtawri007@gmail.com
-Gauravtawri007@gmail.com